After I had Abby, I needed the best weight loss tips I could find.

 3. Brush your teeth after eating.
 The taste of toothpaste will keep me from wanting to eat anything.
 It really works.

 4. Save dessert for weekends.
 This one is really hard for me because I could eat dessert every day, at every meal.
 But again, calories saved.

 5. No Diet Pop.
 Really?
 Yes, really.
 Diet pop is not good for you, friends.
 And for me, I didn’t want the extra calories of real pop, so I quit drinking pop almost completely.
 Which is a good thing.
 And, I drink more water now.
 Get one of these.
 AH-Mazing.

-6. Read other weight loss journeys or fitness/health tips.
+6. Read other best weight loss journeys or fitness/health tips.
 It helps to motivate you and keep you going!
 This is a 40 day challenge blog set up specifically for fitness and weight loss written by a pastor friend of ours.
 You will find a lot of great information on his site.

 7. Put a picture of you at your goal weight or another motivating picture in your kitchen.
 Literally seeing a picture of me in my wedding dress stopped me from snacking many times.

 8. Follow the eating rules I have for the kids.
 If they are eating fruit and veggies, than I should be modeling that and eating it too.
 When I limit pop, candy, treats and other unhealthy things for them, I try my best to limit myself too.
 It is easy to say, “You already had one cookie today… no more.” to my girls but VERY hard to tell that to myself.

 9. If you are eating gluten free, don’t replace every gluten thing you miss with the gluten free version.
 Gluten free is not calorie free!
 I save gluten free breads, cookies, brownies and other treats for special occasions and the rest of the time, I go without rolls, buns, breaded desserts, cakes… it does trim off a lot of calories!
 Even if you don’t have to eat gluten free, cutting out most breads/baked goods will really help you lose weight.